vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     with the given key value.
 The MBO must be in the `owned_by_caller` state.

-*   `zx_cmh_create() -> cmh`: Creates a new CMH.
+*   `zx_cmh_create() -> cmh`

+    Creates a new CMH.
 The CMH starts off not holding a reference to any MBO.

+*   `zx_cmh_send_reply(cmh)`

-*   `zx_cmh_send_reply(cmh)`: Returns a reply message to the caller.
+    Returns a reply message to the caller.
 The given CMH must have a reference to an MBO (which will be in the state `owned_by_callee`).
 This operation drops the CMH's reference to the MBO, and enqueues the MBO onto its associated MsgQueue, setting the MBO's `key` field to its reply key.
 The MBO's state is set to `enqueued_as_reply`.

-*   `zx_object_wait_async_mbo(handle, mbo, signals, options)`: This is a replacement for `zx_object_wait_async()`.
+*   `zx_object_wait_async_mbo(handle, mbo, signals, options)`

+    This is a replacement for `zx_object_wait_async()`.
 Like that syscall, it waits until one or more of the given signals is asserted on the object specified by `handle`.
 The difference is that rather than returning the notification by sending a port packet to a port, the new syscall returns the notification as a reply on the given MBO.
 The notification is returned as if by an invocation of `zx_cmd_send_reply()`, enqueuing the MBO onto its associated reply queue.

     This means that waiting for a signal on an object is like making a call to the object.